foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

 forge test
 ```

-If you want to put your forge skills to practice, write tests for the remaining methods of our NFT contract.
-Feel free to PR them [nft-tutorial]((https://github.com/FredCoen/nft-tutorial) where you will find the full implemenation of this tutorial.
+If you want to put your Forge skills to practice, write tests for the remaining methods of our NFT contract.
+Feel free to PR them to [nft-tutorial]((https://github.com/FredCoen/nft-tutorial), where you will find the full implemenation of this tutorial.

 #### Gas reports for your function calls